 All correspondence should be directed to Hannah Greenstreet and Cathy Sloan via firstname.lastname@example.org

-The deadline for submitting your proposal is 5pm on 1st February 2019.
+The deadline for submitting your proposal is 5pm on 31st January 2020.
 We will be unable to accept submissions after this deadline.
-Notifications will be sent by the end of February 2019.
+We aim to notify all applicants of the outcome by 14th February.

 Hannah Greenstreet and Cathy Sloan (TaPRA PG representatives)